COVID-19: Frequently Asked Questions

 guidance on what to do when.

-How do I know if I have the flu or COVID-19?
+How do I know if I have COVID-19 or another illness?

 Symptoms of COVID-19 are similar to those of allergies and other respiratory